In the spring and summer of 2014 we fulfilled a family dream to thru-hike the Appalachian Trail together. Our children

 There have been just 10 families and only 22 individuals under the age of 15 who have completed the trail since it was completed in 1937, according to the Appalachian Trail Conservancy, which manages the trail and keeps records on it.

 - The year we hiked we met three other families thru-hiking the trail.
 The Kallin family, who are personal friends of ours, successfully completed the trail on August 31st.
 David Kallin gave a TEDx Talk about their journey.
-Two other families completed the trail in late November.
+Two other families completed the trail in late November 2014.

 - It cost us approximately $2,500 per month to hike the trail, not including our gear, clothing, tents, etc. and getting there (we live in Quebec and traveled to Georgia to start).
 The most expensive thing is food, as you need lots of it.